Cagney Gaudiz (Richards)

 Professional Credentials & Qualifications

-- Nationally Board-Certified Holistic Health Practitioner (BCHHP) – Licensed in Integrative Medicine
+- Holistic Health Practitioner (BCHHP) – Integrative Medicine

 - Ordained Minister

-- Civil Rights Advocate with federal advocacy training through the U.S. Department of Justice Office for Victims of Crime (OVC)
+- Civil Rights Advocate – federal advocacy training through the U.S. Department of Justice Office for Victims of Crime (OVC)

-- Trained in emergency management and victim services through FEMA and Veterans Affairs programs
+- Trained in emergency management and victim services through FEMA, Veterans Affairs and Human Trafficking programs

-- Dean’s List Scholar (3.83 GPA) and inductee of Gamma Beta Phi National Honor Society
+- Dean’s List Scholar and inductee of Gamma Beta Phi National Honor Society

-- Advanced studies in human and animal biology, neuroscience, epigenetics, theology, and trauma-informed care
+- Advanced studies in biology, neuroscience, epigenetics, theology, and trauma-informed care

 Professional Experience & Leadership

-As Founder of EARN™, Cagney leads initiatives that integrate investigative documentation, survivor support, legal education, and policy reform.
-She is also the founder of Gaudiz Apothecary™ (est. 2017), a holistic wellness brand, and Gaudiz Consulting Firm™ (est. 2022), which delivers education, financial literacy, and empowerment programs.
+As the founder of EARN™, Cagney leads initiatives that integrate investigative documentation, survivor support, legal education, and policy reform.
+She is also the founder of Gaudiz Apothecary™ (est. 2002; 2017), a holistic wellness brand, and Gaudiz Consulting Firm™ (est. 2022), which delivers education, financial literacy, and empowerment programs.

 Her previous ventures include: